 Class III Bikeway (Bike route).
 Similar to a Class II Bikeway, except that the shoulder area is shared with vehicles.

 Most of the facilities in the county are Shared Roadways.
 There is a short Class II Bikeway along Crowley Lake Drive in the vicinity of Aspen Springs as well as in downtown Bridgeport.
 There are also marked mountain bike routes on dirt roads in the western end of Long Valley.
-Caltrans District 9 generally pursues 8-foot shoulders on highways when feasible for safety, which also facilitiates bike use, and has initiated a District 9 multi-modal plan to provide additional direction for District 9 facilities.
+Caltrans District 9 generally pursues 8-foot shoulders on highways when feasible for safety, which also facilitates bike use and has initiated a District 9 multi-modal plan to provide additional direction for District 9 facilities.

 Selection of the appropriate type of bikeway to meet an identified need is dependent on many factors, including safety, demand, and connection to other bike facilities.
 The Caltrans Highway Design Manual contains criteria to help determine whether designation of a bikeway is appropriate and, if so, which type is most suitable.
 The relative cost of various types of facilities is also a consideration.